mponce0/bioC.logs/README.md

 `verbose`    | is a boolean flag indicating whether to print information about the processes
 ---------------------------

-The function will return a list containing a dataframe per package entered with columns as indicated by the `format` argument
+* The function will return a list containing a dataframe per package entered with columns as indicated by the `format` argument
+Notice that when the `format` is set to "CRAN", the date will be formatted to days-month-year.
+Because BioConductor reports only totals per month the "day" in this case will be set to **28** for every month.

-The function will also attempt to report when a package names has been misspelled or just the server is not reachable.
+* The function will also attempt to report when a package names has been misspelled or just the server is not reachable.
 If you are receiving warning messages please check either of these situations.

 ## Installation